-Help STC support the Florida In-Water Turtle Research Project’s operating expenses and sea turtle tagging by donating to the cause in one of four ways:
+Help STC support our leatherback research and conservation program in Panama by donating to the cause in one of four ways:

 Sea Turtle Conservancy (STC) announces a change in the scientific oversight of its international sea turtle research and monitoring programs.
 Effective in July, the position of Scientific Director will transition from Dr. Emma Harrison to Dr. Roldán Valverde.
 Anyone interested in collaborating with STC on research projects in Costa Rica, Panama and other international sites are encouraged to reach out directly to Dr. Valverde at firstname.lastname@example.org.
 Likewise, anyone interested in exploring opportunities to serve as a Research Assistant with the Tortuguero program or at STC’s project sites in Panama can now direct those inquires to Roldán.

 While STC is very excited about what Dr. Valverde will bring to this position, the organization is equally sad to announce the departure of Dr. Emma Harrison, who has resigned to explore new opportunities in the field of biological conservation.
 Dr. Harrison has worked with STC off and on since 1998 and has served as Scientific Director since 2006.
 Through her leadership and passion, Dr. Harrison continued a long tradition of outstanding scientific oversight of STC’s sea turtle monitoring programs; she trained and inspired countless research assistants and helped expand STC’s education and community outreach programs in both Costa Rica and Panama.
 Emma will be greatly missed by STC, though she will forever remain a part of the STC family and the history of the organization.